 For this menu, I choose to make the one from the Better Homes and Garden Birthday and Family Celebrations from 1963.
-So why did I pick this particular menu and not the one from my mothers cookbook that holds such amazing childhood memories?
-Well for start the menu in the Better Homes and Gardens cookbooks is a little bit easier and less elaborate then the ones from The Old Fashioned Cookbook.
+So why did I pick this particular menu and not the one from my mother’s cookbook that holds such amazing childhood memories?
+Well for starters, the menu in the Better Homes and Gardens cookbooks is a little bit easier and less elaborate than the ones from The Old Fashioned Cookbook.
 I do intend one day to come full circle and fully cook one of the fancy meals but alas not today.

 So what is on the menu? (click on the recipes with asterisks to go the post that includes the recipe)

 The foods with asterisks are the items that I followed from the cookbook.
 For the rest of the food, the cookbook assumes either you already have a recipe or it is something you can purchase at the store.
 I did have to make a substitution with the cranberry sauce.
 The original recipe called for making a mold with fresh cranberries but when I made this menu, fresh cranberries were not available yet.
 Therefore I used the canned jellied cranberry sauce instead as I could not substitute the recipe I usually make for Thanksgiving as it too uses fresh cranberries.
 I am still going to make the recipe just later in the month and if it works out I will do a post with the recipe.
 So in the next two weeks, I will first talk about the starters, then move to the main course and finish with the dessert.
 Thank you in advance for letting me indulge in a girlhood dream!
 Also yes I fully admit I was a weird child and I am absolutely fine with that.